terna/SLAPP3/TO_DO.md

 *  avoid the need of *penPosition.py* when not used by a project

 *  in the handbook, clarify the usefulness of having polymorphic agents

+---

+PEP8

+for names with blancs, cp to a simple tmp name

+done:
+runShell.py and start.py
+folder 1